BBQtime/Analysis-of-reading-behavior-based-on-POS-through-sentence-completion-tasks/README.md

 # Stimuli and experiment setup
 For stimuli content, We constructed 60 different sentences, each with a missing word.
-Out of the 60, half of it was concerning only Nouns as missing words, and the other one Verbs.
+Out of the 60, half of it concerned only Nouns as missing words, and the other one Verbs.
 We paid attention not to put too many PPs, as ambiguity is not something with which we wanted to deal.
 The sentence length differs.
 There are some 5-word sentences, those are the shortest ones, and the longest one was 15 word long.
 They are all one